Thomas Hardy's Wessex: Wessex regions and actual English counties

 (Note: The Isle of Wight, although today a separate administrative county, was considered to be a part of the county of Hampshire – and thus Upper Wessex – during Thomas Hardy's lifetime.
-Likewise, Alfredston (Wantage) and the surrounding area in North Wessex was part of Berkshire prior to the 1974 boundary changes but now lies in Oxfordshire.)
+Likewise, Alfredston (Wantage) and the surrounding area in North Wessex was part of Berkshire prior to the 1974 boundary changes but now lies in administrative Oxfordshire.)

 Outer Wessex is sometimes referred to as Nether Wessex.

 Specific places in Thomas Hardy's Wessex

 Key to references for the place name table

 The abbreviations for Thomas Hardy's novels that are used in the table are as follows: